What is social fitness?

 A good relationship is based on three factors: feeling like you belong, being valued, and not being exploited, i.e. being treated fairly.

-The BPS model makes social fitness the third training level : What we practice physically and mentally needs a counterpart in our interactions – relationships can be built up in a targeted manner through rituals, feedback and the quality of conversation.
+The BPS model makes social fitness the third training level: What we practice physically and mentally needs a counterpart in our interactions – relationships can be built up in a targeted way through rituals, feedback and the quality of conversations.

 The BPS model stands for…